Medicines That Heal but Can Harm: Pharmacogenetics (PGx)

 How HealthCode.Gene fits in

-• Translate: Turn model outputs and PGx lab reports into clear, actionable explainers for patients, clinicians, and product teams.
+• Translate: Turn lab reports and model outputs into clear, plain-language “what this means / what to do next” explainers for patients, clinicians, and product teams.

 Downloadable Resources